A Customer‑First Operations Model Enables Personalization At Scale

 Failing to evolve even one dimension of operations can hamstring the customer’s journey.

 Most organizations begin with functional silos (such as channel silos, department silos, or lines of business managing entire marketing, technology, and data ecosystems in isolation of one another).
-Often, this is the result of rapid growth or trying to address a shift in the market.
-While quick to spin up, this model creates individual ownership that drives customization—but can result in duplication of efforts across the organization and limited knowledge share.
-This model does not place the customer at the center, and will slow down an organization’s ability to personalize.
+In healthcare, this is often the result of legacy systems and processes, rapid growth within a marketplace, or trying to address a shift in the care continuum.
+While quick to spin up, this model creates individual ownership that drives customization—but can result in duplication of efforts across the organization and limited knowledge sharing.
+This model does not place the member or the patient at the center, and will slow down an organization’s ability to personalize.

 Once organizations begin to experience the pain points and limitations of silos, teams often create cross-LOB or cross-silo task forces that allow for collaboration and deduplicate efforts.
 These task forces are the first step many organizations take to enable knowledge sharing, thus beginning to place the customer at the center of experience execution.
 However, task forces place the burden of coordination on operations teams, which can take away from the day job.
 Companies will reach a point of maturation stagnancy if they do not focus on scaling these resources to provide dedicated thinking that advances capabilities and ways of working.